 After the garden, we headed into downtown Walnut Creek for dinner at Prima Ristorante, a well-known spot right on North Main.

 A lifetime ago, when I was going to Miramonte High School, Friday nights consisted of cruising up and down Main Street with thousands of other teenagers.
-Those days are gone, outlawed by anti-cruising laws and the advent of video games.
+Those days are gone, outlawed by anti-cruising laws and the advent of video games that people played by going to sites as https://factschronicle.com and getting the best hardware for them.
 North Main is now where people congregate for supper at fine restaurants, the street is full of valet parking attendants and well dressed folk out for a big night.

 We were seated in the loggia, the front part of the establishment with the big windows which open onto the street.
 Manfred, with no body fat and short pants, wanted to be in the warmest part of the building and we loved the view.
 Gail and Margit kept noticing the fancy shoes on the women out on dates, I noticed the flashy cars pulling up to the valet–only 1 limo last night.